LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 }
 ```

-In the Policy for listing and creating the activities we will check if the User has the role of `Company Owner`.
-For other actions besides checking the role we also need to check if the user tries to do action for his own company.
+In the Policy, for listing and creating the activities, we will check if the user has the `Company Owner` role.

+For other actions, in addition to checking the role, we also need to check if the user tries to perform the action for their own company.

 **app/Policies/ActivityPolicity**:
 ```php